A Game-Theoretic Utility Network for Cooperative Multi-Agent Decisions in Adversarial Environments: Analysis and Proofs

 \textit{a.
 Compute Pure Strategy Nash Equilibrium}

 We can present agents' utility matrix as Eq. \eqref{A_level1_utility}:\\

-The row and column correspond to the utility of agent $A$ and $B$ separately.
-Through calculating the minimum value list of each row and maximum value list of each column, we can compute the maximum and minimum values of the two lists separately.
+The row and column correspond to the utilities of agent $A$ and $B$ separately.
+We can compute the maximum and minimum values of the two lists separately by calculating each row's minimum value and each column's maximum value.